osc-delft/newsletters/README.md

 Welcome!
 This is the GitHub repository where we will put the online versions of the [Open Science Community Delft (OSCD)](https://osc-delft.github.io) newsletters, and hopefully draft them too!

-This newsletter is sent to all OSCD members, once every 2 months. :incoming_envelope: The newsletter is currently curated and sent by Emmy Tsang, OSC Delft coodinator, with contributions from community members.
+This newsletter is sent to all OSCD members, once every 2 months. :incoming_envelope: The newsletter is currently curated and sent by Emmy Tsang, OSC Delft coordinator, with contributions from community members.

 ## How do I sign up to the newsletter?
 [Join the Open Science Community Delft!](https://osc-delft.github.io/join) :hibiscus: You have to be employed/studying at TU Delft to be able to receive our newsletter in your inbox- but we welcome everyone interested to read the newsletter online, here in this repo.

-## Scope and Types of items in the newletters
+## Scope and Types of items in the newsletters
 - Announcements: Open-science related initiatives, publications, presentations, awards, etc that involved OSCD members
 - Opportunities: Open-science related funding, job, support opportunities that OSCD members can benefit from
 - Events: Institutional, national and international open science events that OSCD members could be interested in participating in.